meeque/tls-playground/cert/README.md

 Arguments:

-  <file>  Path to a cert, CSR, key, or openssl cert config file.
+  <file>  Path to a cert, CSR, key, or 'openssl req' config file.
           Commands that support multiple file types will deduce it from naming conventions:

           "${name}.cert.conf"